Types of Aid

 This program provides on-campus jobs to students.
 Eligibility is determined through the FAFSA and students must also meet District student worker requirements.

 - Interested students should complete the FAFSA and all follow-up paperwork requested from the Financial Aid Office.
 You must have a Federal Work-Study Offer on your award letter before applying for a work-study position.
-Available jobs are posted in the Student Career Center Work-Study Jobs.
+Available jobs are posted in the Student Career Center Student Jobs Board.
+Use the menu options at the top of the job board to filter the list to show the Federal Work Study positions.
 Once they have an offer on their award letter, students should contact the department in which they are interested in working to begin the process.

 - Additional information regarding career opportunities and resources that may be used to help cover education related expenses can be found be visiting CR's Career Center Resources.

 Depending on a students eligibility, they may qualify for additional aid and assistance through a number of special programs.
 Each program has its own application and eligibility criteria, please use the links below to explore the different available programs.
 Please contact the individual departments if you have questions.